-Inspections range from $350 to $500 in Florida, depending on the company you choose and the size of the home to be inspected.
+Inspections tend to range from $250 to $375 in Florida, depending on the company you choose and the size of the home to be inspected.
 If you wish to add popular additions such as termite, mold, radon or wind mitigation, you can usually arrange it through your primary home inspector, if he or she offers the service.
 While not usually required, it’s helpful for any homeowners with allergies or other concerns to know the full scope of the property prior to closing on the home.

 Some of the largest upfront fees in the home-buying process are during the closing process.
 Closing costs account for a number of mortgage lender fees (also known as origination charges), title company fees, and a number of other administrative charges that are collected by various entities.
 These fees will vary depending on lender and the location of the property you’ve purchased.

 |County||Avg.
 Closing Costs||Median Home Value||Closing Costs as % of Home Value|

 Our Closing Costs Study assumed a 30-year fixed-rate mortgage with a 20% down payment on each county’s median home value.
 We considered all applicable closing costs, including the mortgage tax, transfer tax and both fixed and variable fees.
 Once we calculated the typical closing costs in each county we divided that figure by the county’s median home value to find the closing costs as a percentage of home value figure.
 Sources include the U.S. Census Bureau, Bankrate and government websites.